 With the rainy season upon us, on 25 July 2017 in Tewodros’s campus the University of Gondar, through its STEM program, opened its doors to Gondar’s youth.
 The program was created in 2013 with the aim of assisting the intellectual fervor of young aspiring students.

 Students from grades 7-12 will be able to choose from two subject matters: science and engineering.
-Under the science courses they will be able to learn biology, physics, chemistry, language proficiency, math and life skills.
-Under the engineering courses language proficiency, math and life skills will be given along with electrical engineering, computer science and technical drawing.
+Under the science courses they will be able to learn biology, physics, chemistry and some language proficiency skills.
+Under the engineering courses language proficiency will be given along with technical drawing.

 The students who will take part in this educational opportunity have been selected from rural and urban areas in and around Gondar city.
 Lodging and meals are also provided in their time at the University of Gondar.